AECCSB/sacb-meeting/schedule.md

 layout: page
 ---

-Check back for the schedule soon.
-In the mean time, you can [take a look at the 2016 schedule here](2016/schedule.html).
+The 2018 meeting will be held November 7—10.
+Check back for a detailed schedule soon.
+In the mean time, you can [find the 2016 schedule here](2016/schedule.html).